skim146/skim146.github.io/Textbooks.md

         One of my favorites for linear algebra.
 Has a healthy mix of computation and theory, and assumes some algebra background (you should know what groups are).
 Proceeds with the exterior algebra construction of the determinant, which was the first perspective that made the determinant click with me.
 Otherwise a concise yet digestible text that could be read by one who is acquainted with the rudiments of linear algebra but wants a quick review or to expand their knowledge.

-For most of $$2022$$ and $$2023$$ I’ve been more interested in analysis than any other field, but my interests are now shifting more toward geometry and topology.
+For most of high school I’ve been more interested in analysis than any other field, but I would love to try new stuff.
 The following are topics I want to study in the future.

 My reading list:

 - **Topological Data Analysis and Persistent Homology**
     - *Computational Topology: An Introduction* - H. Edelsbrunner and J. Harer
+- **Algebra**
+    - *Algebra* - S. Lang
 - **Commutative Algebra**
     - *Introduction to Commutative Algebra* - M. Atiyah and I. Macdonald
 - **Algebraic Geometry**